-• Read the Draft Chapter: Development Areas Land Use
+• Draft Chapter: Rural Area Land Use

-Read the Development Areas Land Use draft
+• Draft Chapter: Development Areas Land Use

 This chapter outlines Albemarle County's plan for land use, development, and quality of life in the Development Areas through 2044, focusing on housing choice, walkability, and accommodating projected growth while preserving the Rural Area.
 Here’s a summary of the draft document: